Limited access update (2020)

 Research in the Archives

-For more information, click here: Research Access to Archival Records.
+For more information and tips, click here: Research and In-Person Access to Archival Records.

 NOTE: Not all records are open to the public.
-In keeping with privacy policies and legislation, some records containing personal information may not be viewed in person – this applies to most baptism, marriage and burial registers created from 1920 onwards.
+In keeping with privacy policies and legislation, some records containing personal information are restricted – this applies to most baptism, marriage and burial registers created from 1920 onwards.

 If your research involves United Church congregations outside of Saskatchewan, you may wish to consult another United Church Archives.
-For a full listing, see the United Church of Canada Archives Network.
+For a full listing, see the United Church of Canada Archives Circle.

 For information on other Saskatchewan-based archives, you can visit the website of the Saskatchewan Council for Archives and Archivists (SCAA), at www.scaa.sk.ca.